GSA/digital.gov/_posts/2016-02-04-does-content-syndication-work.md

 Here is [another example on the NIH website](https://newsinhealth.nih.gov/issue/Nov2014/Feature1).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-495-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-National-Institutes-of-Health-website.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-495-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-National-Institutes-of-Health-website.jpg" %}
- newsletter on the NIH site." %}

 This issue of the newsletter is [seen here on a .org website](https://newsinhealth.nih.gov/issue/Nov2014/Feature1).
 The information is the same but the content is reaching the .org’s audience, expanding the reach of the newsletter.